Executive Director | Email

 Jenny obtained a Bachelor of Science in Environmental Studies and Sustainability with a minor in Sustainable Agriculture and Food Systems at Michigan State University.
 Since joining MIFMA in June 2018, she has focused her efforts on program promotion and outreach, organization and time management, and event planning and preparation.

 Jenny says, “Farmers markets serve as essential spaces for access to fresh, local, and culturally appropriate foods, as well as places for communities to gather.”
 Contact Jenny to enroll in the Market Manager Certificate Program, participate in the Farmers Market at the Capitol, and about sharing your expertise with the farmers market community.

 Communications Manager | Email

 Hailey graduated with her Bachelor of Fine Arts degree in Photography from Kendall College of Art and Design.
 She joined the MIFMA team in December 2019, inspired by MIFMA’s mission to advance farmers markets to create a thriving marketplace for local food and farm products.

 Hailey says, “All people deserve access to fresh, local food.
 I believe in the potential of the local food movement in Michigan and beyond.”
 In her free time, she enjoys collecting coffee mugs and spending time with her pets.
-Contact Hailey with questions about MIFMA’s website or social media accounts.
+Contact Hailey with questions about MIFMA communications, including our website, newsletter, and printed materials.